Mapwize/mapwize-sdk-react-native/README.md

 While this project is mainly maintained by the Mapwize team, all contributions are welcome.
 Do not hesitate to open an issue or create a pull request on this project.

+## Thanks

+We would like to thank the [Cardiweb](www.cardiweb.com) team for their contribution to this React Native integration.

 ## Evolution and support

 For any question or request, please contact us at <support@mapwize.io>.